 Minimum Distance Separation does not apply to Agricultural Commercial and Industrial Uses or to a barn establishing in proximity.

-7. Home Occupations & Home Industries On-Farm Diversified Uses
+7. On-Farm Diversified Uses

-On-Farm Diversified Uses are on-farm business activities that are secondary to the farm and compatible with neighbouring uses-are encouraged.
+On-Farm Diversified Uses are on-farm business activities that are secondary to the farm and compatible with neighbouring use.
 On-farm diversified uses are encouraged provided they: